 1. How Can I Tell If My Bearded Dragon Is Happy?

-You can surely know that your pet is happy to be with and like you if there are no signs of provocation, just love.
+You can know that your pet is happy and like being with you if there are no signs of provocation, just love.

-If he does not bite you, hump his head, puff his beard up when you get near, or sniff at you, it is good.
+If they don’t bite you, hump their head, puff their beard up when you get near, or sniff at you, it is good.

 There are some easy signs they will show if they are happy with you:

-- They close their eyes when you hold them
+- Close their eyes when you hold them

-- Climb on your side, let you handle them
+- Climb on your side and let you handle them

 - Lick your hand

-Beardies love to look at objects because they are curious and love to observe what they are.
+Beardies love to look at objects because they are curious and love to observe.

-Moreover, a great deal from observation resulting from their entertainment and defense.
+Moreover, a great deal of observation results from their entertainment and defense.

-This is an instinctual activity that lets them appreciate the world and keep them safe.
+This is an instinctual activity that lets them appreciate the world and keeps them safe.

 When a bearded dragon raises its tail, he probably feels alert and takes his surroundings.

-You also see this body sign when they are hunting for prey, including roaches and crickets or moving objects.
+You also see this bearded dragon body language when they are hunting for prey, including roaches and crickets or moving objects.

-To gender a bearded dragon, you can use a flashlight and glow on the base of the threshold, over the vent on the upper side of the threshold, and look at the underside.
+To know the gender of a bearded dragon, you can use a flashlight and glow on the base of the threshold, over the vent on the upper side, and look at the underside.

-It will still be sluggish, until then it will turn white.
+It will still be sluggish, and then it will turn white.
+It is completely natural.

 - Lethargy